This page should guide you through the initial steps of contributing to Mozilla. Welcome, we're delighted to see you! :)

 - If you know Python, you can contribute to our web services, including Firefox Sync or Firefox Accounts.

-- If you know Make, shell, Perl, or Python, you can contribute to our build system.
+- If you know Make, shell, Perl, or Python, you can contribute to our build systems and release engineering and automation.

 - If you know C, you can contribute to NSS, Opus, and Daala.

-- If you know Rust, you can contribute to rustc, or to Servo, a web browser engine designed for parallelism and safety.
+- If you know Rust, you can contribute to rustc, Servo, a web browser engine designed for parallelism and safety, or Quantum, a project to bring large pieces of Servo into Gecko.

 - If you know Go, you can contribute to Heka, a tool for data processing.